typed-graphql-builder/documentation/docs/comparison.md

    existing field names
 3. fragments are supported via the `fragment` function

-In terms of capabilities, there is one notable difference
+In terms of capabilities, there are two notable differences:

-1. `typed-graphql-builer` can infer a variable placed anywhere in an input type.
+1. `typed-graphql-builder` can infer a variable placed anywhere in an input type.
 2. `typed-graphql-builder` supports [custom mapping for scalars](/docs/custom-scalars)

 The generated code is where most of the differences come from.
 Here, we took inspiration from the